rachel-howell/shaker/readme.md

 ## Tech

 Shakerr.io was built using React and Bootstrap for the frontend with MongoDB and Express for the backend.
-Stock recipes were sourced via the API from TheCocktailDb.
+Stock recipes were sourced via the API from [TheCocktailDB](https://www.thecocktaildb.com/api.php).

-The initial wireframe was built using Balsamiq.
+The initial [wireframe](https://drive.google.com/file/d/1fPPMtBHEJ5juKwZ6rWt3JP77LGlvljh0/view?usp=sharing) was built using Balsamiq.